 One of the most straightforward ways money laundering occurs is by using criminal proceeds to start a legitimate cash-based business, colloquially referred to as a “front.”
-Restaurants, stores, and even laundromats are a few examples of many businesses that may serve as a front.
+Restaurants, stores and laundromats are a few examples of many businesses that may serve as a front.
 The owner passes the illegal money through the business by inflating cash receipts and eventually withdrawing the money from the business’ bank account.
 Another form of money laundering involves solely using bank transactions to spread the money out.
 The individual or organization will typically use several bank accounts to divide large sums of cash into smaller sums and make deposits into the various accounts.
 This tactic is also known as “smurfing.”
 By dividing the cash into smaller amounts and spreading it out among accounts, money launderers are able to avoid triggering the minimum reporting thresholds U.S. banks are required to follow.
 Money laundering can also occur through the use of wire transfers or even cash smugglers or “mules” who physically transport cash across international borders into countries in which money laundering is not so closely monitored.
 People also use illegal proceeds to invest in gemstones and gold, which can easily be transported to other jurisdictions.
-Other vehicles for laundering money laundering include real estate transactions, gambling, counterfeiting, and setting up shell companies, inactive companies that are solely used for certain financial maneuvers or kept dormant for future use.
+Other vehicles for this crime include real estate transactions, gambling, counterfeiting and setting up shell companies, inactive companies that are solely used for certain financial maneuvers or kept dormant for future use.

 Do not say anything that might incriminate you.
 Speak with an attorney first.